The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Introduction

 Under the manifold assumption, ~\cite{SingerWu2011ODM,SingerWu2012VDM} recently observed that estimating random walks and diffusion processes on structures associated with the original manifold (as opposed to estimates of diffusion on the manifold itself) are able to handle a wider range of tasks, or obtain improved precision or robustness for tasks considered earlier.
 For instance, ~\cite{SingerWu2011ODM} constructed a random walk on the \emph{orientation bundle}~\cite[\S I.7]{BottTu1982} associated with the manifold, and translated the detection of orientability into an eigenvector problem, the solution of which reveals the existence of a global section on the orientation bundle; ~\cite{SingerWu2012VDM} introduced a random walk on the \emph{tangent bundle} associated with the manifold, and proposed an algorithm that embeds the manifold into an $l^2$ space using eigen-vector-fields instead of eigenvectors (and thus the name Vector Diffusion Maps (VDM)).
+Both ~\cite{SingerWu2011ODM} and ~\cite{SingerWu2012VDM} incorporate additional structures into the graph Laplacian framework: in ~\cite{SingerWu2012VDM} this is an extra orthogonal transformation (estimated from local tangent planes) attached to each weighted edge in the graph; in ~\cite{SingerWu2011ODM} the edge weights are overwritten with signs determined by this orthogonal transformation.
+These methods are successful, partly because they incorporate more local geometry (by estimating tangent planes) \emph{en route} to dimensionality reduction.
 In~\cite{Wu2013VDMEmbedding} the VDM approach is used, analogously to ~\cite{BBG1994}, to embed the manifold into a finite dimensional Euclidean space.
-Although the VDM embedding does not reduce the dimensionality as much as standard diffusion embedding methods, it benefits from improved robustness to noise, as illustrated by the analysis of some notoriously noisy data sets~\cite{KarouiWu2013,KarouiWu2014}.
+Although the VDM embedding does not reduce the dimensionality as much as standard diffusion embedding methods, it benefits from improved robustness to noise, as illustrated by the analysis of some notoriously noisy data sets~\cite{KarouiWu2015,KW2016}.